pamflow-org/pamflow/docs/source/tutorial/data_preparation.md

 INFO     Pipeline execution completed successfully.
 ```

 will tell you the process is over and that now you are able to access `media@pamDP` and `deployments@pamDP`.
-It will be stored in
+They will be stored in

 ```
 data/